kubeflex-io/kubeflex/docs/technical-guides/auth.md

     mode: STRICT
 ```

+???+ note

     Please note that if the job-notification-service requires the requester's details, we must pass the token from the job-service to the job-notification-service programmatically.
 Istio, by default, will only propagate the JWT token for one hop.

+???+ tip

     Alternatively, you can decode the token in the job-service and pass the decoded user details when calling the job-notification-service APIs.

 ## Conclusion